Ruler90/js-slideshow/README.md

 - 2 files - first for styling and second for animations.

 ### 3. JS
-- one function for next slide, one function for previous slide (optional if you won't use buttons) and setInterval for next slide.
+- One function for next slide, one function for previous slide (optional if you won't use buttons) and setInterval for next slide.

 ## How is it work?